Tourism of Indonesia

 In this place there are also regular events or activities held every year, both national and international.

 Matayangu waterfall: 40 metres high, this waterfall is located in Waimanu Village and attracts a lot for visitors.

-Cultural attractions in Sumba include the following:
+And also, cultural attractions in Sumba include the following:

-Waikabubak: located close to the Park, this area has many ancient carved graves.
+In Waikabubak: located close to the Park, this area has many ancient carved graves.
 The graves are a symbol of the social status and health of the local community (Kadung Tana, Watu Karagata, and Bulu Peka Mila).

-Lemboya, Kodi-Gaura and Wanukaka: the religious attraction of Pasola is both fascinating and nail-biting to watch: several people riding colourfully decorated horses, trying to unseat each other at high speed.
+In Lemboya, Kodi-Gaura and Wanukaka: the religious attraction of Pasola is both fascinating and nail-biting to watch: several people riding colourfully decorated horses, trying to unseat each other at high speed.
 The attraction is held in Lamboya and Kodi in February, and in March in Gaura and Wanukaka.